Proportional cake-cutting: Truthful division

 Truthfulness is not a property of a division but rather a property of the protocol.
-All protocols for proportional division are weakly truthful in that each partner acting according to his true valuation is guaranteed to get at least 1/n (or 1/an in case of a partially proportional protocol) regardless of what the other partners do.
+All protocols for proportional division are weakly truthful in that each partner acting according to his true valuation is guaranteed to get at least $\frac{1}{n}$ (or $\frac{1}{an}$ in case of a partially proportional protocol) regardless of what the other partners do.
 Even if all other partners make a coalition with the only intent to harm him, he will still receive his guaranteed proportion.

 However, most of the protocols are not strongly truthful in that some partners may have an incentive to lie in order to receive even more than the guaranteed share.
 This is true even for the simple divide and choose protocol: if the cutter knows the preferences of the chooser, he can cut a piece which the chooser values as slightly less than 1/2, but which the cutter himself values as much more than 1/2.

 There are truthful mechanisms for achieving a perfect division; since a perfect division is proportional, these are also truthful mechanisms for proportional division.

 These mechanisms can be extended to provide a super-proportional division when it exists: